curvefi/curve-docs/docs/curve-overview.rst

 .. _curve-overview:

 ==================
 Curve: Overview
 ==================

 This document provides an overview of Curve aimed at a technical audience.
 This document assumes a basic familiarity with the Ethereum blockchain and smart contracts.
 We will introduce the major concepts of Curve with a focus on the technical specifications.

-If you are not technical we recommend visiting the `Curve Documentation <https://resources.curve.fi/>`_.
+Non-technical readers should visit the `Curve Documentation <https://resources.curve.fi/>`_.
 Throughout this document, references to fungible tokens that bear value are prefixed with a dollar sign, (ie $USDT)